It’s just a name! Tiger Christensen has a formidable record at Final Open Qualifying

 “I don’t want to sound cocky, but I was pretty certain of qualifying,” Christensen said.
 “I played at US Open qualifying this year and I fell just short.”

-In 2026, he is back for more at West Lancs, and you could certainly expect the now promising pro to have a big tilt at making it to Royal Birkdale, just up the road in Southport, in two weeks.
+In 2026, he was back for more at West Lancs, and he made it to Royal Birkdale, just up the road in Southport, with rounds of 65 and 70.

 NOW READ: 2026 Open Championship field